 Transitioning to independent schools as a Middle School Director allowed me to re-engage with a more community-focused and relationship-driven environment.
 With each admissions event to recruit mission-aligned students and their families, every parent coffee on curricular updates, the annual community fundraiser, and quarterly lunch with student leaders, I foster connections among faculty, staff, students, families, and the wider community in order to create more meaningful learning experiences.

 In my current role, I embrace a whole-child approach, ensuring that educational strategies address both academic and emotional needs.
 I am particularly passionate about the unique benefits of all-girls education; research shows that girls thrive academically, socially, and emotionally in all-girls settings.
 Being at an all-girls school compared to my co-educational experiences, I have seen students take more intellectual risks in their learning, obtain stronger leadership skills, and develop healthier relationships with peers in all-girls settings.
+I will start the Head of School position at Linden Hall School for Girls beginning in July of 2025.

 Since GW, I have served on executive boards and active committees of women-based organizations whose mission and purpose are to empower women and their surrounding communities.
 I have raised money for my alma mater and other organizations as well as participated in the development efforts of my current school, The Baldwin School, which involved projects such as a new STEM classroom for our middle school and outside recreational area for our middle and upper school students.